 You can personalize your Etsy shop in any number of ways.
 This personalization is critical to ensuring that your Etsy business stands out from the crowd and helps promote your brand.
 And anyway, it’s fun!

-Add a banner.
-A banner is a graphic that runs across the top of your shop’s main page.
-You can create a banner from scratch using any number of graphics programs, including Adobe Photoshop, Adobe Photoshop Elements, GIMP, Picasa, Windows Paint, and more.
+- Add a cover photo.
+A cover photo is a graphic that runs across the top of your shop’s main page.
+You can create a cover photo from scratch by using any number of graphics programs.

-Include a shop title and shop announcement.
-Think of your shop title as a tagline of sorts.
+- Include a shop title and shop announcement.
+Think of your shop title as a tag line of sorts.
 It briefly sums up what your shop is about.
-In contrast, your shop announcement, which appears just below your banner, trumpets what you sell, the types of materials or ingredients you use, or your artistic philosophy.
-Your shop announcement can also broadcast when your next sale will be or share your shop policies.
+In contrast, your shop announcement trumpets what you sell, the types of materials or ingredients you use, or your artistic philosophy.
+Your shop announcement could also broadcast when your next sale will be.

-Choose a strong avatar.
-Your avatar (also known as your profile picture) is the image that represents both you and your store across Etsy.
-Be sure to select an avatar that reflects well on you and your shop.
+- Choose a strong shop icon.
+Your shop icon is the image that represents your store across Etsy.
+Be sure to select a shop icon that reflects well on you and your shop.

 Pricing Your Work for Your Etsy Business

 Running a profitable Etsy business means being comfortable with doing a little math — especially when pricing your pieces.
 Putting a price on your Etsy creations may seem challenging, but don’t freak out!
 You’re not dealing with calculus here, or even trigonometry.
 To price pieces for your Etsy business, all you need are two simple formulas: